klis87/redux-requests/packages/redux-saga-requests/README.md

 and returns object with the following keys:
 - `requestsReducer`: ready to use reducer managing the whole remote state, you need to attach it to `requests` key in `combineReducers`
-- `requestsSagas`: list of sagas you have to use like in examples
-- `requestsMiddleware`: list of optional middleware you should put before sagaMiddleware, only applicable when option `cache`, `promisify` or `ssr` is used
+- `requestsMiddleware`: list of middleware you should pass to `applyMiddleware`
 - `requestsPromise`: promise which is resolved after all requests are finished, only with `ssr: 'server'` option

 Below you can see all available options for `handleRequests`: